python/cpython/Doc/using/iOS.rst

 If you want to run your code on the iOS simulator, you'll also need to install an iOS Simulator Platform.
 You should be prompted to select an iOS Simulator Platform when you first run Xcode.
-Alternatively, you can add an iOS Simulator Platform by selecting an open the Platforms tab of the Xcode Settings panel.
+Alternatively, you can add an iOS Simulator Platform by selecting from the Platforms tab of the Xcode Settings panel.

 .. _adding-ios:

-Adding iOS to an XCode project
+Adding iOS to an Xcode project
 ------------------------------

 Python can be added to any iOS project, using either Swift or Objective C. The